 It is like a treasure chest and worth having a look around.

-The third portal I would like to recommend is Unsplash.
+The fourth portal I would like to recommend is Unsplash.
 They have over 300.000 free high-resolution photos on offer.
 The photos on this platform are very artistic and polished and highlight the personality of each photographer.

 When you look through the different collections, some images overlap of course.
 There are, however, still differences and you might find just the perfect match on one but not the other website.

 In some instances of course, it is worth is spending a few dollars to get the license for the perfect image to complement your brand.
 Since Getty Images are automatically integrated with Squarespace, I like to have a look there as they are just one click away.